THIS ARTICLE IS DEPRECATED. See When and how to use a service account in Terra instead.

-Overview: How Terra interfaces with GCP
+Overview: How Terra interfaces with Google Cloud

 Your pet service account has the format:

-Best Practices: Use a Terra group
+Best Practices: Use a Terra group instead of a proxy

 Create your personal Terra group in four steps

-- In the "Create a New Group" card, click on the blue "+" icon
+2. In the Create a New Group card, click on the blue + icon.

-- Enter your human-friendly user-ID (can be the same as your Terra login) and click the "Create Group" button
+3. Enter your human-friendly user-ID (can be the same as your Terra login) and click the Create Group button.

-Using "firstname.lastname@example.org," makes it easier to see who has access permissions!
+Using "firstname.lastname@example.org" makes it easier to see who has access permissions!

-Pro-tip: Granting permission to groups of Terra usersYou can extend this to groups of Terra users, by first setting up a group for each person's Terra proxy (following the steps above).
+Pro-tip: Granting permission to groups of Terra usersYou can extend this to groups of Terra users by first setting up a group for each person's Terra proxy (following the steps above).

 Then create a managed group (i.e.